Rackspace Technology: Divestitures

-Involvement with other companies
+Other business activities

 Rackspace launched ServerBeach in San Antonio in January 2003 as a lower-cost alternative for dedicated servers designed for technology hobbyists who want flexibility and reliability.
 Richard Yoo was a catalyst in the startup of ServerBeach.
-A bandwidth and colocation provider, Peer 1 Hosting now known as Cogeco Peer 1, purchased ServerBeach in October 2004 for $7.5 Million.
+It was sold to Peer 1 Hosting, now Cogeco Peer 1, in October 2004.
 Peer 1 Hosting entered the UK managed hosting market in January 2009 and the ServerBeach brand now competes directly with the UK arm of Rackspace, run by Dominic Monkhouse, former managing director of Rackspace Limited.

 In October 2006, Mosso Inc. was launched, which experimented with white-labeling hosting services.
 Eventually, the division became the foundation for the Rackspace Cloud Computing offering.

+The Webmail.us business was branded as Mailtrust and in May 2009 became part of a newly formed Cloud Office division.

 On October 1, 2007, Rackspace acquired Webmail.us, a private e-mail hosting firm located in Blacksburg, VA.
 Originally branded as Mailtrust on May 20, 2009, it became part of the newly formed Cloud Office division of Rackspace.

 On October 22, 2008, Rackspace acquired Slicehost, a provider of virtual servers and Jungle Disk, a provider of online backup software and services.

 Rackspace announced on March 8, 2017, plans for an expansion to its portfolio to include managed service for the Google Cloud Platform.
 The program began beta testing on July 18, 2017, with a planned full offering in late 2017.
 Rackspace partnered with Google in Customer Reliability Engineering, a group of Google Site Reliability Engineers, to ensure cloud applications "run with the same speed and reliability as some of Google's most widely-used products".

 OpenStack

 In 2010, Rackspace contributed the source code of its Cloud Files product to the OpenStack project under the Apache License to become the OpenStack Object Storage component.

-In April 2012, Rackspace announced it would implement OpenStack Compute as the underlying technology for their Cloud Servers product.
+In April 2012, Rackspace announced it would implement OpenStack Compute as the underlying technology for its Cloud Servers product.
 This change introduced a new control panel as well as add-on cloud services offering databases, server monitoring, block storage, and virtual networking.
 In 2015, two Rackspace executives were elected to the board of the OpenStack Foundation.
-In a February 2016 interview, CTO John Engates stated that Rackspace uses OpenStack to power their public and private cloud.
+In a February 2016 interview, CTO John Engates stated that Rackspace uses OpenStack to power its public and private cloud.